-When I was about 14 years old my Dad gave me a shiny bright pink stethoscope.
+When I was about 14 years old my Dad gave me a bright pink stethoscope.
 A creative suggestion to consider future studies in the field of medicine?
-I think he simply wanted me to get comfortable listening to my heart.
+Perhaps, but I think the gift was mostly a simple and profound prompt to get comfortable listening to my heart.

-I remember being in my early thirties when I realized what a profound practice listening to the beat of my own heart had become.
+I was in my early thirties when I realized what a profound practice listening to the beat of my own heart had become.
 If I was going through something difficult, feeling overwhelmed, or at a crossroads about a decision, I would grab my stethoscope and listen in.
 In a matter of moments I felt centered in my own being.
 I was instantly calmed by the sound that powers my life.
-Each and every time I used that pink stethoscope, a sense of calmness washed over me, making space for clarity.
+Each and every time I used my stethoscope, a sense of calmness washed over me, making space for clarity.
 What a gift.

 Moments spent listening to your heart are never wasted.

 Individually, we can find great benefit from bringing our awareness back to the basics of conscious connection with breath, body and the sacred energy that moves through and around us.
-I do realize that for some of us though, practices like listening to our own heart can seem downright uncomfortable.
+I realize that for some, practices like listening to your own heart can feel downright uncomfortable.
 I get it --and if thinking about your own internal organs makes you queasy -- no worries, there’s an alternative.
 I’ve found that a gentle drumbeat or a heartbeat recording can be great substitutes.